 Alcohol Puts Stress On Your Adrenal Glands

 Your adrenal glands, which are the small organs located on top of your kidneys, also get stressed out by alcohol consumption.
 Adrenal fatigue is a common issue that many people suffer from, and it is typically caused by chronic emotional stress and anxiety.
-Physical stressors can negatively impact the adrenal glands as well.
+However, physical stressors can negatively impact the adrenal glands as well.
+Caffeine and alcohol are two such factors.
 Chronic health conditions, like Candida overgrowth, can also put stress on your adrenal glands.

-Alcohol consumption typically reduces your blood glucose levels.
-As your blood sugar drops, the adrenal glands produce the stress hormone cortisol.
-Among other things, this stress hormone raises blood sugar back to normal levels.
+Alcohol consumption typically reduces your blood glucose levels, which then triggers the adrenal glands to produce the stress hormone cortisol.
+Cortisol raises blood sugar back to normal levels, but it also has negative affects on the body, especially in cases of chronic stress when cortisol production is excessive.

-Healthy adrenal glands are essential to hormonal balance, immune system function, controlling inflammation levels, and defending the body from a candida infection.
-Alcohol dysregulates your blood glucose levels, which forces the adrenal glands to produce extra hormones, and consequently depletes the adrenal glands.
+Healthy adrenal glands are essential to many important body functions, and they are important for defending the body from a candida infection.
+Alcohol can affect your blood glucose levels, which forces the adrenal glands to produce extra hormones, and consequently depletes the adrenal glands.
 Cutting out alcohol will give your adrenal glands a chance to recover and restore your energy levels, and will help your body better fight off a Candida infection.

 5. Alcohol Can Affect Your Mood